 Your annual household income needs to be £80,000 or less, and should ideally be greater than £18,000 per annum.
-You should have savings of at least £2,500 to cover legal costs and a good credit history.
-It is required that you have a local connection to the area or a connection to West Oxfordshire to be considered.
-Please contact a member of the team for more information.Contact
+You should have savings of at least £2,500 to cover legal costs, a good credit history and a local connection to the area or a connection to West Oxfordshire.
+Please contact our team for more information.Contact

 Help to Buy South are on hand to assess your eligibility to purchase a shared ownership property.
 If you meet the basic eligibility criteria you can register to search for available properties.Register

 We don't currently have any homes available under our Shared Ownership scheme.
 We'll update this page as soon as we have homes coming soon.